 About the residency

-Long-term Design Residencies for artists with 10 years of experience.
+Long-term Design Residencies for artists with several years of experience.
 Design residents are selected by the Program Director.

 This residency is possible thanks to a major gift from the estate of Jenepher Margaret Hooper (Set and Costume Design, 1967).

 Made possible thanks to the support of the Jenepher Margaret Hooper Fund, this residency program aims to promote the educational and artistic contribution of a resident designer who acts as a mentor to the students for a full year.
 NTS's Set and Costume Design program enjoys a high degree of flexibility in the construction and implementation of its educational curriculum.
 We believe that a strong program is a constantly evolving program, adapted to the reality and the needs of the arts community.
 In this spirit, we are looking for a person who can stimulate students' learning and bring an outside perspective on the curriculum to the program director.
 A new person is selected each year to fill this position.
 The resident receives a salary for the duration of the residency.